Stakeholder Engagement: Involving constituents in business and decision-making to inform, consult, partner, or solve problems.

 - Our Member Directory lets you find NBS members interested in similar issues.

 Gildan, a sports clothing manufacturer, learned the importance of stakeholders after poor working conditions in one of their factories were exposed in 2001.
 Five years of controversy (2001-2005) ensued surrounding the choice of standards to be adopted to ensure good working conditions.
 Gildan finally decided to take into consideration all of the activists’ interests in adopting a new standard.
-It was only at this time that the controversy ended (see Turcotte, de Bellefeuille and den Hond).
+It was only at this time that the controversy ended.
 Since then, Gildan has implemented stakeholder engagement structures and designated corporate social responsibility representatives.